By working faithfully eight hours a day you may eventually get to be boss and work twelve hours a day.”

-We were very risk-averse.
+- We were very risk-averse.
 I’m not listing this one as a mark against us, but it was a governor at times.
 Once our first big client lost funding for the project we were working on, we were left scrambling to find more work.
-I altogether too vividly remember the stress of making payroll twice a month for people who didn’t have paying work to do and vowed never to make that mistake again.
+I altogether too vividly remember the stress of making payroll twice a month for people who didn’t have to pay for work to do and vowed never to make that mistake again.
 Resultantly, we didn’t hire again unless we were fairly certain that we could match future revenues to the person to be hired.
-It cost us both profit, since contractors were more expensive than employees, and revenues, since we didn’t always have people at the ready to work on projects which our clients wanted to do.
+It cost us both profit, since contractors were more expensive than employees, and revenues since we didn’t always have people at the ready to work on projects that our clients wanted to do.

 If you are everyone to everyone in business, then you are nothing to anyone.

-Even though this seems like a list of mea culpas, we wound up doing fairly well and I sold when the company was well poised to make continued growth.
+Even though this seems like a list of mea culpa, we wound up doing fairly well and I sold when the company was well poised to make continued growth.
 The people in our company did great work, and almost every time we did work, we served our clients really well.
-Those were necessary conditions to success, but they alone weren’t sufficient conditions to really growing the company the way we’d envisioned back on the mountaintop in our first retreat.
+Those were necessary conditions for success, but they alone weren’t sufficient conditions to really grow the company the way we’d envisioned back on the mountaintop in our first retreat.